 We finance our business activities primarily with cash generated from operations and borrowings, largely through our revolving credit agreement as discussed below.
 Our subsidiaries outside of the United States may also maintain working capital lines with local banks, but borrowings under such local facilities tend not to be significant.
-Substantially all of our cash balance at September 30, 2015 was held by non-U.S. subsidiaries.
+Substantially all of our cash balance at March 31, 2016 was held by non-U.S. subsidiaries.
 Based on cash on hand and credit facilities, we anticipate that the Company has sufficient capital resources to operate for the foreseeable future.
-We were in compliance with all debt covenants as of September 30, 2015.
+We were in compliance with all debt covenants as of March 31, 2016.

-On June 18, 2015, we entered into a \$400 million, unsecured Five-Year Revolving Credit Facility Agreement ("Credit Agreement"), under which \$170 million of borrowings were outstanding as of September 30, 2015.
-The Credit Agreement replaces the previous \$330 million five-year credit agreement made in 2013.
-The applicable interest rate for borrowings under the Credit Agreement is, as it was under the former agreement, LIBOR plus a spread, based on our leverage ratio at the time of borrowing.
-At the time of the last borrowing on September 16, 2015, the spread was 1.375%.
-The spread is based on a pricing grid, which ranges from 1.25% to 1.75%, based on our leverage ratio.
+On June 18, 2015, we entered into a \$400 million, unsecured Five-Year Revolving Credit Facility Agreement (the "Prior Agreement"), under which \$205 million of borrowings were outstanding as of March 31, 2016.
+The applicable interest rate for borrowings under the Prior Agreement was LIBOR plus a spread, based on our leverage ratio at the time of borrowing.
+At the time of the last borrowing on March 16, 2016, the spread was 1.375%.
+The spread was based on a pricing grid, which ranged from 1.250% to 1.750%, based on our leverage ratio.
+Based on our maximum leverage ratio and our Consolidated EBITDA (as defined in the Prior Agreement), and without modification to any other credit agreements, as of March 31, 2016, we would have been able to borrow an additional \$195 million under the Prior Agreement.